 - If Yes, please provide details

-- All applicants need to provide a passport style photograph (taken on a light background) for your CIBSE LCEA ID card.
-Saved in Jpeg format.
+- All applicants need to provide a passport style photograph (taken on a light background) for your CIBSE Certification LCEA ID card, saved in JPEG format.

-- All applicants need to provide a colour copy of your passport, photo driving licence or government issued identity card
+- All applicants need to provide a colour copy of their passport, photo driving licence or government issued identity card

 - All applicants need to provide a copy of PII certificate – (Professional Indemnity Insurance) the certificate should hold the following information (start date and end date even if it is a continual policy, policy number, insurer, indemnity amount).
 Minimum requirement for indemnity for DEC is £100,000.